zeha/zeha.at-site/_posts/2021-04-09-bruteforce-debian-insight.markdown

 If... we actually knew all of the rules and dates in advance.
 And if package maintainers would understand them.

 Judging by the questions appearing on the mailing lists, IRC and also my own confusion about these rules, I can only conclude that they are not clear enough.
-Maybe they are just not communicated clearly enough.
+Maybe they are not *communicated* clearly enough.

 ## UDD: Getting some insight